fogus/spiel/echtzeitspiel/podstavec/README.markdown

  * Highest bid goes into the next auction
  * Lowest bids go back to players

-The steps above are repeated until all pedestals are won, or one player holds 13.
+The steps above are repeated until all pedestals are won, or one player holds 13 in a 2-player game or 9 in a 3-player game.
 Once the game ends, the current displays are tallied and the player with the most valuable set wins the game.

 Bidding
 -------